Data model structure

 {% hint style="info" %}

-For example, having a service result consisting of a fixed field and two arrays - known to have the same length (arrayA, arrayB, fieldC) - it is possible to create a mapping in which the model iterates over arrayA, but its subfields extract successive fields of arrayB and the fixed value from fieldC.
+For example, having a service result that consists of a constant field and two arrays - known to have the same length (arrayA, arrayB, fieldC) - it is possible to create a mapping in which the model iterates over arrayA, but its subfields extract successive fields of arrayB and the constant value from fieldC.

 {% endhint %}